itbleich/experimental-metadata-trigger-encoding/README.md

 ## Encoding scheme

-- Bit `0` → short ON pulse
-- Bit `1` → long ON pulse
+-Two display states are used: square_0, a black square corresponding to no photodiode stimulation, and square_1, a white square corresponding to maximal photodiode stimulation.
+These states can also be used during the experiment as general on/off trigger markers.

+-Bit 0 is encoded as a short ON pulse.

+-Bit 1 is encoded as a long ON pulse.

-- OFF gaps separate pulses
+-OFF gaps separate consecutive pulses.

-- Characters are encoded as 8-bit ASCII
+-Characters are encoded using 8-bit ASCII representation.

-- Long pulses at the beginning and end serve as start/stop markers
+-Long ON pulses at the beginning and end of each message serve as start and stop markers.